🐾 Walkies Forecast UK

 1. Start with local conditions

-Breed type, age, body condition, coat, breathing flags and activity level lower the safe thresholds for heat, paw risk and intensity.
+Breed type, age, body condition, coat, breathing flags and activity level can lower safer thresholds for heat, paw risk and intensity.

 3. Apply safety caps

-Amber or red warnings, high DAQI, hot pavement and hot-weather running cap the score before any recommendation is shown.
+Amber or red warnings, poor air quality, hot pavement or hot-weather running can cap the score before a recommendation is shown.

-The output gives the best walk window, minutes, route type, avoid notes and indoor enrichment when outdoor risk is too high.
+The result gives a best walk window, suggested duration, route advice, avoid notes and indoor alternatives when outdoor risk is higher.

 Owner disclaimer

-This tool should guide planning only.
-Owners should follow local conditions, vet advice and urgent welfare guidance for any dog showing signs of illness.
+This tool is a planning guide only.
+It does not replace veterinary advice or urgent care for a dog showing signs of illness.